 If you've purchased a new computer in the last few years, it's likely that this will be suitable.
-There are specific system and software requirements for accessing our online systems like vUWS and eForms.
+There are specific system and software requirements for accessing our online systems like Moodle.

 Detailed computer requirements for both Windows and Macintosh computers are available on the Online computer requirements page.